rqphy/LightExperience/README.md

 ### Performances

 As you can see the website is slow.
 I didn’t find a way to reduce the 3d model weight.
 I implemented a loader to counter the long wait.
 It’s not an optimal solution, maybe I’ll come back in the future to patch this.
+To counter that, I’ve setup a loading screen.

 ## License